 Let your imagination run wild this Halloween by skipping the supermarket pumpkin pile and surveying the rest of the produce section.
 There are plenty of options to ensure that your devilish decorations stand out.
 Get creative with a variety of fruit and veg, and dare to scare...

 If you're new to carving, then it's important to know the basics.
-Take a look at our video guide to carving pumpkins, this will show you the skills you need.
-Next, choose your veggie victim and adapt away.
+Take a look at our video guide to carving pumpkins, which will show you the skills you need.
+Next, choose your veggie victim.

-The true pro has a variety of tools at his/ her fingertips.
-Below are some suggested bits of kit, have a rummage around your kitchen to see if you can find some of the following:
+The true pro has a variety of tools at their fingertips.
+Below are some suggested bits of kit, but have a rummage around your kitchen to see if you can find some of the following:

 Skewer - for cutting small holes or marking out where to carve your design (see the video above)